 - To work in partnership with other organisations and school to maximise the potential of School Sports and PE;

-- To inspire children to participate in a range of sporting activities.
+- To motivate pupils to participate in a range of sporting activities.

 - £3000 After school sports clubs run by coaches